Ruth Draper: Career

 Draper dominated the field of professional solo performance during the second quarter of the twentieth century, performing with great success throughout the United States and Europe.
-Draper's one-person shows differed in kind from the majority of the early lyceum and Chautauqua solo performers coming before her, because her monologues/monodramas portrayed original characters as opposed to selections taken from published literature.
+Draper's one-person shows differed in kind from the majority of the early lyceum and Chautauqua solo performers who preceded her, in that she portrayed original characters in her monologues/monodramas rather than drawing on selections from published literature.

-With a chair, shawl, and occasional table as her only props, Draper entertained audiences in a half dozen languages worldwide for nearly forty years.
+With a chair, shawl, and occasional table as her only props, Draper entertained audiences worldwide in a half dozen languages for nearly forty years.
 Her best-known pieces include The Italian Lesson, Three Women and Mr. Clifford, Doctors and Diets, and A Church in Italy.

 Such theatre luminaries as Bernard Shaw, Thornton Wilder, John Gielgud, Katharine Hepburn, Maurice Chevalier, Laurence Olivier, and Uta Hagen were among those impressed by Draper's artistry and talent, as were the authors Henry James, Henry Adams, Edith Wharton, and Agatha Christie.
-Draper inspired characters in two of Christie's works — Carlotta Adams in the 1933 novel Lord Edgware Dies, and Aspasia Glen in the short story "The Dead Harlequin".
+Draper inspired characters in two of Christie's works: Carlotta Adams in the 1933 novel Lord Edgware Dies and Aspasia Glen in the short story "The Dead Harlequin".
+Christie wrote: "I thought how clever she was and how good her impersonations were; the wonderful way she could transform herself from a nagging wife to a peasant girl kneeling in a cathedral."

-In 1951 King George VI of the United Kingdom awarded Ruth Draper honorary membership in the Order of the British Empire with the rank of Commander (CBE).
+In 1951 King George VI awarded Draper honorary membership in the Order of the British Empire with the rank of Commander (CBE).
 On April 29, 1953, she had lunch with C. S. Lewis the day after he saw her performance at the New Theatre in Oxford.
 Nearly a quarter century earlier she gave a performance at Windsor Castle after an invitation from King George V and Queen Mary.

 Draper had many relationships in Italy, in large part through her connection with Lauro De Bosis, a young Italian poet and writer who died in 1931 after a daring flight over Rome during which he threw thousands of leaflets denouncing Benito Mussolini and the National Fascist Party.